CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

    streamlit run app.py
    ```

 1. Once the execution of `streamlit run app.py` is completed.
-A locally hosted demo appliation will be opened in the web browser.
+A locally hosted demo application will be opened in the web browser.

    ![](../media/img11.png "Azure OpenAI")